oddbird/oddleventy/content/blog/2018/introducing-herman.md

 to hear your thoughts.
 File issues for bug-reports, feature requests, or help getting started -- or send us your pull requests.

-We'll keep providing our own tutorials and demos based on the questions we hear most, but we'd also love to list any style guides or pattern libraries you build with Herman, or any [tutorials] you've written.

 We're always excited to collaborate, and we've provided some ["contributing" documentation] to help you get involved.

 [available on GitHub]: https://github.com/oddbird/sassdoc-theme-herman
-[tutorials]: /herman/articles/
 ["contributing" documentation]: /herman/docs/CONTRIBUTING.html

 ## Need help with your design system?